mikaelvesavuori/dorametrix-action/README.md

 Conveniently call [Dorametrix](https://github.com/mikaelvesavuori/dorametrix) to create a deployment event.

+Looking for a demo?
+In that case you might be interested in the [Dorametrix Pipe demo](https://github.com/mikaelvesavuori/demo-dorametrix-pipe).

 ## Setup and usage

 You need to set two required secrets—`DORAMETRIX_ENDPOINT` and `DORAMETRIX_API_KEY`—in accordance with the overall [Dorametrix](https://github.com/mikaelvesavuori/dorametrix) requirements.